sahilbhardwaj23/houseprediction/README.md

 Overall, the House Price Prediction and Recommendation System serves as a valuable tool for individuals seeking to buy or sell a house, providing them with the information and guidance needed to make informed decisions in the real estate market.

+## Data Cleaning

+The data cleaning phase of the project focuses on preparing the raw datasets for further analysis and modeling.
+This involves several key steps:

+1. **Loading Data**: The process begins with loading the raw CSV files containing data on flats and houses into Pandas DataFrames.

+2. **Handling Missing Values**: Missing values within the datasets are identified and addressed using appropriate techniques such as imputation or removal of rows/columns.

+3. **Data Transformation**: Data transformation techniques are applied to ensure consistency and accuracy.
+This includes converting data types, standardizing units, and encoding categorical variables.

+4. **Removing Outliers**: Outliers, if present, are detected and removed to prevent them from adversely affecting the analysis or modeling process.

+5. **Feature Engineering**: New features may be derived from existing ones to enhance the predictive power of the model.
+This involves creating interaction terms, polynomial features, or aggregating existing features.

+6. **Data Integration**: Once the individual datasets are cleaned, they are merged to create a unified dataset containing details of both flats and houses.
+This merged dataset serves as the input for further analysis and modeling.

+The data cleaning process ensures that the datasets are consistent, accurate, and ready for analysis, laying the foundation for the subsequent stages of the project.

+---

+This overview highlights the main steps involved in cleaning the data and sets the stage for understanding the importance of this phase in the overall project workflow.
+Let me know if you need further details or adjustments!